Moon used a ‘Honey Trap’, a beautiful woman, to ensnare Sam Park’s very rich grandfather. Sam’s uncle explains what happened to the Choi family.

 ❖ Information and photo added:

-Mr. Soon-yeong Choi was about 12 years old when first his mother, Duk-sam Lee, and then his two older sisters joined Sun Myung Moon’s Unification Church.
-His sister, Soon-wha Choi, known as Annie Choi in the US, is Sam Park’s mother.
-Mr. Soon-yeong Choi confirms earlier newspaper reports that his eldest sister, Soon-shil Choi, was arrested with Moon in July 1955 at the time of the Ewha Woman’s University sex scandal.
-She was 22.
-Her rich father is said to have got her out of jail after a week or so.
-Moon planned to marry Soon-shil Choi in the fall of 1959 and some time later to marry Soon-wha Choi.
-Moon claimed to be restoring “Jacob’s course” and told the two sisters they were in the positions of Leah and Rachel – the two wives of Jacob.
+Mr. Soon-yeong Choi was about 12 years old when first his mother, Duk-sam Lee, and then his two older sisters joined Sun Myung Moon’s Unification Church in Busan.
+Mr Choi’s sister, Soon-wha Choi, known as Annie Choi in the US, is the mother of Sam Park.
+Mr. Choi confirms earlier newspaper reports that his eldest sister, Soon-shil Choi, was arrested with Mr. Moon in July 1955 at the time of the Ewha Woman’s University sex scandal in Seoul.
+At the time she was a student at Yonsei University, aged 22.
+Their rich father, Seong-mo Choi, is said to have got her out of jail after a week.
+Mr. Moon planned to marry Soon-shil Choi in the fall of 1959 and some time later to marry her younger sister, Soon-wha Choi.
+Mr. Moon claimed to be restoring “Jacob’s course” and told the two sisters they were in the positions of Leah and Rachel – the two wives of Jacob.
+Mr. Moon planned to marry Soon-shil Choi before he passed 40 in Korean age.
+Mr. Moon often spoke about the significance of numbers and providential time periods.
+However, she left before the wedding.
+Mr. Moon was beyond furious.
+He married Hak Ja Han on April 11, 1960 when he was 41 (in Korean age).

 The father of Chairman Soon-yeong Choi was Seong-mo Choi who was caught by a Unification Church ‘Honey Trap’ ploy.